gmickel bench — real client-grade evals

 System-integration slice: macOS menu bar UI, clipboard healing, global hotkey, launch-at-login.

-- Strict concurrency + SwiftUI + system APIs are tractable; heuristics still need human-tuned edges.
+- Swift 6 strict concurrency + SwiftUI tractable; heuristics still need human-tuned edges.

 Full-stack agent integration: Python service, TypeScript tools, prompt engineering, formula recalc.

-- Formula recalculation is a common gap - models stub it rather than integrating LibreOffice.
+- Formula recalculation common gap—models stub it rather than integrating LibreOffice.

 - Gemini regressed existing tools (dropped refetchParagraphs) showing change hygiene risks.